 (4) Cleanliness is being maintained.

-(5) Temporary storage of material and equipment is in accordance with the seismic control procedures and does not interfere with equipment operations or operator actions.
+(5) Temporary storage of material and equipment is in accordance with the licensee’s seismic control procedures and does not interfere with equipment operations or operator actions.

 3. Maintenance Work Control

 (a) Determine the nature and extent of the licensee's backlog of corrective and preventive maintenance, especially concerning equipment of high safety significance.
 Assess the licensee's efforts to integrate preventive and corrective maintenance to minimize equipment unavailability.